Cooks Hill United FC: History

 In 2022 Cooks Hill were promoted into the NNSW National Premier League.
 Craig Deans was appointed Technical Director in June of this year as well.

 In June 2025 CHUFC advanced to the Australia Cup Round of 32 for the first time.
 A 2-3 victory against Adelaide Croatia Raiders SC saw them progress to the round of 16.
-CHUFC faced the Newcastle Jets at No2 Sportsground on Wed 13 August 2025 in front of a ground record crowd of 4,256, beaten 5-0.
+CHUFC faced the Newcastle Jets at No.2 Sportsground on Wed, 13 August 2025 in front of a ground record crowd of 4,256, beaten 5-0.